smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 ## Why it is still relevant in 2022

-Perl is not going away.
-That ain’t gonna happen.
+Perl is not going away even if it tends to be less trendy than other modern languages.

 It is used in production codebases of many companies, for tasks as diverse as web development, databases access, log